narziz/VincentVanGogh-TributePage/README.md

 $ git remote remove origin
 ```

-Then you can install the dependencies either using NPM:
+Then you can install the dependencies either using npm:

-Using NPM:
+Using npm:
 ```bash
 # Install dependencies
 $ npm install